google/security-crawl-maze/README.md

 1. You can use the Dockerfile in the root directory to build a container image and deploy it to a cloud of your choice.

+### Use public version

+There is a publicly available instance of the application running at [http(s)://security-crawl-maze.app](https://security-crawl-maze.app).

 ### Conventions

 #### Naming